The Journey to a New Knee

 You may find that your leg, in addition to the bandages, has been encased in a removable splint of sorts--this is to prevent premature bending or moving of the leg while you are asleep, as seen in the photo just below.

-The red tube is actually a blood drain, to check for infection, and drain out excess blood that may have accumulated in the surgical site.
+The red tube is actually a blood drain, to check for infection, and drain out excess blood that may have accumulated at the surgical site.

 The clear tubes are air pressure feeds, connected to the orange-trimmed leg wrappings.
 They alternately compress and release the leg.
 It's a treatment to help prevent blood clots.